tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

       yield [digit, label]
 ```

-Optionally, DataFlow can implement the following two methods:
+Optionally, you can implement the following two methods:

 + `size()`.
 Return the number of elements the generator can produce.
 Certain tensorpack features might require this.